-21. Candidates who arrive late
+21 Candidates who arrive late

 - 21.1 A candidate who arrives after the start of the examination may be allowed to enter the examination room and sit the examination.
-This is entirely at the discretion of the centre. - 21.2 A candidate who arrives late and is permitted by the centre to sit the examination, must be allowed the full time for the examination. - 21.3 A candidate will be considered very late if he/she arrives: - a) more than one hour after the awarding body's published starting time for an examination which lasts one hour or more, i.e. after 10.00am for a morning examination or after 2.30pm for an afternoon examination; - b) after the awarding body's published finishing time for an examination that lasts less than one hour. - 21.4 Where a candidate arrives very late for an examination centres must: - a) send the script to the awarding body/examiner in the normal way; - b) submit Form JCQ/VLA-Report on candidate admitted very late to examination room on-line, using the Centre Admin Portal (CAP), within seven days of the examination having taken place.
+This is entirely at the discretion of the centre. - 21.2 A candidate who arrives late and is permitted by the centre to sit the examination, must be allowed the full time for the examination. - 21.3 A candidate will be considered very late if he/she arrives: - a) more than one hour after the awarding body's published starting time for an examination which lasts one hour or more, i.e. after 10.00am for a morning examination or after 2.30pm for an afternoon examination; - b) after the awarding body's published finishing time for an examination that lasts less than one hour. - 21.4 Where a candidate arrives very late for an examination centres must: - a) send the script to the awarding body/examiner in the normal way; - b) submit Form JCQ/VLA-Report on candidate admitted very late to examination room online, using the Centre Admin Portal (CAP), within seven days of the examination having taken place.
+The Centre Admin Portal can be accessed via any of the awarding bodies' secure extranet sites.